Here we were, two days from the end, somewhere along the Potomac River, living the dream

 Pittsburgh ShadySide, now owned and operated by close family friends of Happy Wife.

 Upstairs above the restaurant is Franks bar, which was booked solid the following night for a drag queen party.
-Some of us ventured up there after dinner for a night cap or three (big shout out to Sue (left) for pickin’ up the tab!)
+Some of us ventured up there after dinner for a night cap or three (big shout out to Sue (left) for pickin’ up the tab on the Lemon Drops!)

 The following morning we packed our bags, checked out of the hotel, tended to various bike matters, then courageously set out on the 150-mile long Great Allegheny Passage Trail (aka The GAP), an abandoned railroad corridor turned off-road bike path.
 We being myself and Happy Wife, our friends Lindy & Scott, and their friends, Marcia and Skip, soon to become ours.
 Once we were out of the big city, the rest of the time we pedaled about 35-45 miles per day on a hard-packed trail with a gentle up-grade (2%?).
 We passed lots of other bikers on this portion, many more than we saw on the second half (aka the C&O trail).
 We stayed at cozy little Inns along the way arranged by the tour outfitter

 Our bags were shuttled from Inn to Inn by van/truck – some days they even arrived on time!
 (Can’t recommend the shuttle company, which I won’t name).
 One night, the six of us stuffed ourselves into a four-seat Uber to travel to an Oktoberfest celebration at an unlikely castle-like venue in the middle of nowhere.
 The Pierogies and bratwurst were excellent (at least I thought so).
 Even the wine tasting was surprisingly good, for Pennsylvania that is.
 Turns out the grapes were sourced from, and the wine made in, California.
 After about glass #4 none of us really cared.